xot/tagger/README.md

 ## Installation

-Download ```tagger.zpi``` from this repository, and use Thundebird's Add-ons Manager to install the extension from this downloaded file.
+Download ```tagger.xpi``` from this repository, and use Thundebird's Add-ons Manager to install the extension from this downloaded file.

 ## Motivation